SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

 The former case corresponds to the absence of a large scattering event in the track length increment, while the latter corresponds to either an elastic ($u_n = 0$) or inelastic ($u_n \in (0, 1]$) scattering event. \end{itemize}

-The evolution in \eqref{VSDE} continues until the proton exits the domain $D$, or its energy falls below the minimum threshold $\mathtt{e}_\mathtt{min}$.
+The evolution in \eqref{eq:VSDE} continues until the proton exits the domain $D$, or its energy falls below the minimum threshold $\mathtt{e}_\mathtt{min}$.

-In the next section, we present our choices for the functionals $\sigma_{\rm e}, \pi_{\rm e}, \sigma_{\rm ne}, \pi_{\rm ne}, \varsigma_1, \varsigma_2$, and $m$.
-All are informed by the physics literature so that $Y$ replicates the behaviour of a sequential proton track.
+In the following sections, we present our choices for the functionals $\sigma_{\rm e}, \pi_{\rm e}, \sigma_{\rm ne}, \pi_{\rm ne}, \varsigma_1, \varsigma_2$, and $m$.
+All are informed by physics so that $Y$ replicates the behaviour of sequential proton track.
 This makes it possible to apply the SDE model to new materials simply by entering their chemical composition, mean excitation energy, and estimates of the nuclear scattering cross sections in ENDF format without the need to calibrate any free parameters.